Apple HomePod sounds superb within Apple’s walled garden

 - Podcasts

 What about the Spotify, Pandora, third-party podcast apps or any other audio source?
-They're all playable on the HomePod -- from iPhone, iPad (£37 at Amazon.co.uk), iPod Touch, Apple TV and Mac -- but you'll manually need to tap the AirPlay 2 button on the screen of the source device.
+They're all playable on the HomePod -- from iPhone, iPad ($299 at Amazon.com), iPod Touch, Apple TV and Mac -- but you'll manually need to tap the AirPlay 2 button on the screen of the source device.
 (Windows PCs running iTunes can also be used as a music source.)
-That's a big step down from the Sonos One, which works with dozens of music services, as do the Google Home and Amazon Echo speakers.
+That's a big step down from the Sonos One, which works with dozens of music services, as do the Google Home ($129 at Dell Home) and Amazon Echo speakers.

 AirPlay 2 enables multiroom audio, meaning you can play the same song or podcast in multiple rooms (on multiple HomePods, or on a combo of HomePods, Apple TVs and additional AirPlay 2-compatible devices) at the same time.
 Launch multiroom audio from your iPhone or iPad Control Center by selecting more than one HomePod.
 Saying, "Hey Siri, play a song in the Living Room and in the Bedroom" works, too.